FlynnHillier/flynnhillier/ReadMe.md

 🏫 Undergraduate Computer Science student studying at the University of Liverpool, UK 📍<br>🔭 Currently designing an end-to-end AI agent driven planning, design & implementation workflow 🤖
 <br>
 👯 I'm always eager to collaborate on projects.
-Get in touch 🔧<br>🌱 Always exploring the new & interesting, whatever's peaked my interest 💭⚡ Fun fact: I love photography & I've recently purchased a Sony A73 camera to start playing around with!
+Get in touch 🔧<br>🌱 Always exploring the new & interesting, whatever's peaked my interest 💭<br>⚡ Fun fact: I love photography & I've recently purchased a Sony A73 camera to start playing around with!

 ## 🌐 Connnect with me: